DanCodesRBX/sound-manager/docs/intro.md

 This module can be obtained using [Pesde](https://pesde.dev), a package manager for Roblox, or the [Roblox Asset Store](https://create.roblox.com/store/asset/109674616580058/SoundManager).

 ## Pesde Configuration
-Once Pesde is installed, run `pesde init` on your project directory, and then add this module by using `pesde add dancodesrbx/soundpack --alias SoundPack`
+Once Pesde is installed, run `pesde init` on your project directory, and then add this module by using `pesde add dancodesrbx/soundmanager --alias SoundManager`

 To install, run `pesde install` within your project.
 Pesde will create a roblox_packages folder in your directory with the dependency.